 Going back to the land is so exciting after years of city life.
 The view of the pond with trees swaying in the wind is so peaceful.
 The sounds of geese sqwaking over who knows what and roosters crowing for attention of his "girls" and turkeys gobbling at the chrome bumper on the pickup only add to the comfort of nature.
 No annoying toms allowed!

 As part of sustainable agriculture, herbs and vegetables need fertile compost.
 Our choice of fertile compost-makers are heritage chickens, heritage turkeys, geese, St. Croix sheep and large black hogs.
 After years of struggling with predators, we now have large guard dogs to keep the varmits at bay.
 These are Akbash or Great Pyrenees/Anatolian mix dogs that will sit with the animals and protect them from anything that remotely might make it onto the property.
 We don't even lose precious vegetables to squirrels or baby chicks to hawks!
 (Ok, so they haven't figured out that snakes are a threat to baby chicks yet.)
-Let us know if you are interested in a pup for your farm.
-Rosie is having another litter in March, 2014.

 Our large black hogs are wonderful heritage pigs.
 Great manure-makers.
 Grow well on pasture, and the best pork you will ever eat!
 Pigs are a HOOT, gentle, friendly and quite smart actually.
 Have you ever seen a piglet jump across a pasture like a little lamb would?
 Besides being the most gentle pigs you can find, Large Black Hogs make some of the best-eating fresh pork available.